RavDas/GitHub-Actions-Amazon-EKS-CI-CD-Pipeline/README.md

-### Step 7: Delete the Workflow and AWS, EKS Cluster resources
+### Step 7: Edit the workflow to delete AWS and EKS Cluster resources

 After the jobs are completed and successful deployment, we can delete the Kubernetes Cluster resources by running the below code in the workflow(```runner.yml```).
 It will delete the container and delete the Kubernetes deployment.